moorepants/learn-multibody-dynamics/orientation.rst

 As shown above, SymPy nicely handles the formulation of direction cosine matrices, but SymPy offers a more useful abstraction for these things.
-The ``sympy.physics.mechanics`` modules includes numerous objects and functions that ease the bookeeping and mental models needed to manage various aspects of multibody dynamics.
+The :external:py:mod:`sympy.physics.mechanics` module includes numerous objects and functions that ease the bookkeeping and mental models needed to manage various aspects of multibody dynamics.
 We will import the module consistently as:

 .. jupyter-execute::